SymbolNotFound/ts-gdl/README.md

-# ts-gdl
+# ts-gel

-TypeScript implementation of GDL (Game Description Language) in {KIF, HRF, GGDL} formats
+TypeScript implementation of GEL (Goal Expression Language) and the building block grammars that support it.

+This is still a work in progress, check back soon!